Collz472/DSF-PT08P5-GROUP-11-CAPSTONE-PROJECT/README.md

 ![Conflict](Images/Conflict_Image.png)

 # **BUSINESS UNDERSTANDING**
 Africa is highly marketable to multinationals due to its vast natural resources, growing consumer market, and expanding economic opportunities.
 However conflict and Political instability can lead to supply chain disruptions, regulatory hurdles, and heightened security expenses, making it difficult for businesses to operate efficiently.
-Using a structured data driven approach, this project used a data set from https://acleddata.com/about-acled/ to;
+Using a structured data driven approach, this project used the data set to;
 1. Investigate insights on key risk factors causing the conflict, event forecasting, conflict risk score, and risk classification.
 2. Analyze the data set to identify conflict prone areas, forecast conflict areas, establish conflict score for countries, risk classification for different countries.
 3. Perform statistical tests to understand which areas are prone to conflict, their risk scores, forecast areas in future likely to experience conflict and classify different types of conflict.